Trunpm/ACII19-Apex-Time-Network/README.md

 * Notice: for each tries, you can use the *get_samples_Train_Test_TXT.py* to get the .txt list.

 * How to run
-For the exsample of CASMEII_sub01 fold, you just need to change your root in ../ACII19-Apex-Time-Network-master/, and then run: sh train_net.sh in the terminal.
+Take the CASMEII_sub01 fold for example, you just need to change your root in ../ACII19-Apex-Time-Network-master/, and then run: sh train_net.sh in the terminal.

+# MicroAttentionNet(Compared)
+This fold is the compared method used in our paper.
+Micro-Attention outperformed the method described in the paper "From Macro to Micro Expression Recognition: Deep Learning on Small Datasets Using Transfer Learning", the latter one won the first place in the Facial Micro-Expression Grand Challenge (MEGC2018) at FG 2018.

+# LBP-TOP(Compared)
+This fold is the compared method used in our paper.
+Features.zip contained all the LBP-TOP features.

+# HOOF(Compared)
+This fold is the compared method used in our paper.
+Features.zip contained all the HOOF features.
+The optical method for HOOF is refer to https://www.researchgate.net/publication/320373402_Dual_Temporal_Scale_Convolutional_Neural_Network_for_Micro-Expression_Recognition

+# Citation

+If it is helpful, please cite:

+A Novel Apex-Time Network for Cross-Dataset Micro-Expression Recognition.

+Micro-Attention for Micro-Expression recognition.
+Chongyang Wang, Min Peng, Tao Bi, Tong Chen. arXiv preprint arXiv:1811.02360, 2018.

+From Macro to Micro Expression Recognition: Deep Learning on Small Datasets Using Transfer Learning.
+Min Peng, Wu Zhan, Zhihao Zhang, Tong Chen.
+IEEE International Conference on Automatic Face & Gesture Recognition 2018.

+Dual temporal scale convolutional neural network for micro-expression recognition.
+Min Pen, Chongyang Wang, Tong Chen.
+Frontiers in psychology.